tangyrrrr/OPNs-K-Means/README.md

   This variant models interpretable second-order feature interactions through non-redundant feature pairing.
 It is applied to datasets with fewer than 10 features (DS1–DS12).

 - **OPNs-K-means(b) (Hybrid Pairing Strategy):**
-  This variant is applied to datasets DS6–DS23.
+  This variant is applied to all datasets.
 It uses relational pairing with feature reuse for low-dimensional data (`d <= 5`) and dynamically switches to bidirectional stepwise selection for higher-dimensional data (`d > 5`) to control combinatorial complexity.

 ## Requirements